AdobeDocs/document-cloud-learn.en/help/sign/sign-usecase/expand-inspire-overview.md

     <div>
     <a href="use-case-showcase.md"><strong>Use case showcase</strong></a>
     </div>
-    <em>Watch live or recorded sessions introducing you to new Adobe Sign use cases and trends</em>
+    <em>Watch live or recorded sessions introducing you to new Acrobat Sign use cases and trends</em>
     <br>
   </td>
 </tr>